 The modern, cohesive silicone gel implant has a smooth, non-textured surface to the shell and is “responsive” in nature, meaning that the breast implant changes its shape to match your position in space and with gravity.
 When you are standing, the gel implant shifts downward, adopting a more tear-dropped shape, while when lying down the shape of the implant is more rounded.

-Breast augmentation patients will meet with Dr. Mulholland or Dr. Bray during their consultation.
+Breast augmentation patients will meet with Dr. Mulholland or Dr. Bell during their consultation.
 Based on their many years of experience performing breast augmentation surgery, the doctors will use your specific anatomy to recommend the potential sizes, styles, and shapes that would meet your stated aesthetic goals and expectations.

 Your surgeon will use the VECTRA® 3-D imaging machine to show you imaging of your figure, shape, and form and select a breast implant that best matches your sense of proportion, shape, and beauty before your breast augmentation.

 Breast Augmentation Alternatives

 Fat grafting to the breasts is a surgical alternative to implants.
 The fat is harvested through liposuction from unwanted collections and transferred to the breasts to add volume and projection.